natecollins/nofus-php/README.md

 > actually just an alias for escapeIdentifier())

 - **escapeIdentifier()**
-Takes: string
+Takes: string, boolean (optional, default: true)
 Returns: string

 Sanitizes an identifier (table or column name) which may have come from an untrusted source (e.g. form input).
-If the passed string matches any column or table name, the first match is returned in a backticked string.
+If the passed string matches any column or table name, the first match is returned, optionally (default: true) in a backticked string.
 If it doesn't match any table or column name, it returns an empty string.
 This is useful in preventing SQL injection attacks in cases where it is difficult or impossible to build a statement without a table or column name from an untrusted source.

 ```php
 	$inColumn = $_GET{"column"};